mayureshw/mftools/README.md

 ## Getting Cost Inflation Index

+You can skip this section if you are not interested in CII adjusted gain.
+You should usually be interested if you have sold or plan to sale debt fund holdings held for more than 3 years.

 CII information is picked from incometax website https://www.incometaxindia.gov.in/charts%20%20tables/cost-inflation-index.htm A file named cii.json is packaged with the source.
 Please copy it to $MFDOCSDIR.
 If it is out of date feel free to add or correct approriate entries.

+In case if $MFDOCSDIR/cii.json is not found or it does not have index data of either the buy or sale year the indexed cost / gain will be reported as '-'

+## Getting grandfathered gain

+You can skip this section if you are not interested in grandfathered gain computation.
+You may be interested in this if you had equity fund holdings as on 31 Jan 2018 that you plan to sale or have sold.

+Though a bit effort intensive, this activity is required only once.
+Download the grandfathered gain statement from your registrar's website and provide the information in $PFDATDIR/gf.json in the following form:

+    {
+        <fund name in double quotes> : <NAV without quotes>
+        ... (you can make multiple comma separated entries.
+Avoid comma after the last entry.)
+    }

+    Make sure that the fund name is as per the generated reports.
+It may be spelt slightly different from the name in the statement.

 ## Generating reports